 The allergen information document shows our current menu items and any main allergens according to the ingredient statements.
 These allergens include peanuts, milk, wheat/gluten, egg, fish, shellfish, MSG and soy.
 For a specific listing for our products, please refer to ingredient listings on our online menus.

 A number of the items are produced in our kitchens.
 Although a certain ingredient may not appear in the recipe, that ingredient or allergen may be present in our facility.
 Also, because we purchase products from manufacturers, we cannot guarantee the food products are free of traces of a particular food ingredient at any time.

 Throughout the year, we may be adding new products to our menu.
 The product list will be updated periodically.
-Additionally, because of our bidding process, substitutions are sometimes necessary.
+Additionally, because of supply chain interruptions, substitutions are sometimes necessary.

 This document provides information regarding the primary ingredients of certain breakfast and lunch menu items that are served to students of Omaha Public Schools by the Omaha Public Schools Nutrition Services Division.
 Any information in this document is provided on an "as is" basis and, while obtained from sources believed to be reliable, is not guaranteed by Omaha Public Schools to be accurate nor does it list all of the ingredients that may be contained in such menu items.
 If your child has a medical problem or condition that may be affected by any food ingredients listed, or if you suspect that your child may be affected by any food ingredient in any menu item, whether or not the ingredient is listed in this document, you should contact a qualified health care professional before consuming any such menu item.

 If you have any questions or concerns about any menu item, please call Nutrition Services at (531) 299-0230.